 - Understand your business goals, vision, mission, values, policies, processes, organizational structure, workflows, challenges, and bottlenecks.

-- Identify waste areas in your organization regarding money, time, effort, resource, and space.
+- Identify waste areas in your organization regarding money, time, effort, resources, and space.

 - Learn about your organization’s policies, quality control measures, inventory management strategies, and work solutions.